We work hard to provide a safe and supportive experience for all our learners.

 Your feedback is extremely valuable to us because it helps shape the learning experience for thousands of students every year.

-All course reps are given extensive training to develop the skills, qualities and attributes to represent the rest of their peers.
+Every year, the Student Support team will ask you if you would like to represent your course at college by becoming a Student Leader.
+All Student Leaders are given extensive training to develop the skills, qualities and attributes to represent the rest of their peers.

 In our everyday lives and at college, we have responsibility to keep ourselves safe on and off campus.
 At college, everyone must adhere to the Code of Conduct and demonstrate the behaviour and Attributes expected of us.